analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

 description: "This document was created to provide a useful resource to test the design of Analog Senses.
 If your site supports post and page descriptions, you can show this text wherever you want."
 ---

+This is a reference style guide for [Analog Senses](http://www.analogsenses.com).
+The purpose of this document is to show how the most commonly used HTML elements are displayed on the site.
+Style guides are useful when working on a site’s CSS, as they allow you to instantly see if anything breaks.

+Analog Senses is written in [Markdown](http://daringfireball.net/projects/markdown/), and styled using CSS only.
+For that reason, the contents of this guide may largely apply to other Markdown-based websites.
+If you’d like to use it for your own site, you can.
+You’ll probably need to make a few changes to account for some custom handling of certain elements, but this should be a good starting point.

+In order to facilitate your own tweaking and testing, this reference document is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), and it’s available as a .markdown file [here](https://www.dropbox.com/s/x7bzdlertq0dsge/styleguide.markdown?dl=0).

+It should go without saying, but **I’m not obligated to offer support of any kind to go with this file, so use it only if you know what you’re doing, and only at your own risk**.

+Now let’s start with some general considerations.

+## Type and spacing

 This is an example paragraph.
 It shows the default body type, as well as the spacing.
-These settings are very important, because they will largely define a site’s readability.
-In the context of this test post, you should be focusing on the typeface, the line-height, the spacing between paragraphs and so on.
+These settings are very important, because they largely define a site’s readability.
+In the context of this style guide, you should be focusing on the typeface, the line-height, the spacing between paragraphs and so on.
 It’s important to pick a typeface that is readable on both high-resolution screens and regular screens.

+Another great way to enhance readability is to use emphasis when appropriate. **This is some bold text, just so you know what it looks like**.
+And since we’re at it, _here’s some italics, too._ Italics are useful to quote excerpts without using a full-on blockquote, as in: _“the quick brown fox jumps over the lazy dog”_.
+And finally, _**some bold italics, too, just because I can**_.
+You’re welcome.

 Have you ever heard about hyperlinks?
 They’re this crazy thing that lets you send people over to different places on the Internet.
-Here, [they look like this](https://twitter.com/analogfeed).
+Here, [they look like this](https://twitter.com/analogfeed "You can also provide alt text within links.").
 Usually, people want to be able to easily notice links within a block of regular text, so you should pick a clearly different style for them.
 Traditional etiquette dictates that links should be underlined, but these days anything goes, as long as they don’t look like regular text.
 Also, nobody calls them hyperlinks anymore.

-Another great way to enhance readability is to use emphasis when appropriate. **This is some bold text, just so you know what it looks like**.
-And since we’re at it, _here’s some italics, too._ Italics are useful to quote excerpts without using a full-on blockquote, as in: _“the quick brown fox jumped over the lazy dog”_.
-And finally, _**some bold italics, too, just because I can**_.
-You’re welcome.

-Now let’s take a look at some headings.
+## Headings

 By default, your design should support at least three nested levels of headings.
-The first level, or h1, should be used for article and page titles, and it should be big and noticeable.
+The first level, or h1, should be used for article and page titles only, and it should be big and noticeable.
 Some people maintain that you should only use one h1 heading per article or per page.
 That makes sense, but there are instances where having multiple h1 headings may make sense.
 Here’s what an h1 heading looks like:

 # This is an h1 heading